mlrun/demo-stocks/README.md

 # Stocks Demo

+A common requirement is to run your data engineering pipeline as part of the serving.
+This is often done by reading data from external data sources and generating insights using machine learning models.

 This demo reads stock data, analyzes the related market news, and displays a dashboard of the data.
 The demo illustrates:

 - The ease of deploying Python code to a scalable function (using Nuclio).
+- Deploying and running an NLP model to perform Sentiment analysis.
 - Integration with Iguazio’s Real-Time Multi-Model Data Layer.
 - Leveraging machine-learning to generate insights.
 - Processing streaming data to a user friendly dashboard.